elocemearg/numsolver/README.md

 `mobile.html` is the original user interface.
 It's designed for touchscreens in portrait orientation, but it can be used, albeit clunkily, on a desktop computer.
 By default it runs in "fast" mode, which finds one solution.

 ## Quantum Tombola
-`desktop.html` is the desktop-targeted interface, which assumes the user has easy access to a keyboard.
+`desktop.html` is the desktop-targeted interface, which doesn't present a number pad to the user, instead assuming the user has some sort of keyboard input.
 It can do more complex things like analyse a numbers selection and show you which targets are possible and with how many solutions.

 # Using the engine

 This section is intended for developers who want to use the solver engine in their own projects.

 `solver_engine.js` is the backend, which can be repurposed to whatever other interface you have.
 Its public-facing functions are `solverRun()`, `solverRunAllSolutions()`, and `solverRunAllTargets()`.
 Both of these functions return immediately and start the solve process in the background using JavaScript's `setTimeout()` call.
-When the solve process is finished, the result is delivered to the application using a callback.
+When the solve process is finished, the result (see the `SolverResults` object) is delivered to the application using a callback.

 `solverRun()`, `solverRunAllSolutions()`, and `solverRunAllTargets()` take four arguments as follows: